 Payroll software is a type of software that assists with compensating employees for time worked.
-Payroll software can be purchased through an HR software vendor or can be included as part of an HR software package as a module within a comprehensive system.
+This software can be purchased through a HR software vendor or can be included as part of a HR software package as a module within a comprehensive system.

 Basically, payroll software helps with calculating paychecks from hours logged in time and attendance tracking systems.
 The software then draws paychecks or direct deposits funds into employees’ accounts.
 Taxes and deductions are also calculated and withheld by payroll software.

 Why Acquire Payroll Software?